 The list of regulated forex brokerages presented below will show forex brokers that are scattered across the three regulatory levels described above.
 From what has been described, there are advantages and disadvantages to being regulated in certain areas.
 On one hand, application of regulation protects consumers by ensuring that only legitimate entities operate as forex brokers.
 On the other hand, there is also the worry that too much regulation will only serve to stifle the market.
 But even this supposed demerit is not an absolute demerit.

 A good instance of this is seen in the Level A forex licensing jurisdictions.
 Regulation of the US market was tightened in 2010 by the passage of the Dodd-Frank Act, which imposed all sorts of limitations on forex brokers as to how much leverage they could offer, how much free capital they needed to have, etc. Prohibition of hedging and the FIFO rule were also added to the mix.
 This has resulted in a contraction of the US forex market, which by all available data has lost a significant portion of its market share to other locations.
-The number of forex brokers in that country has dwindled from more than 40 brokerages in 2010, to just 3 as at the time of writing in 2020.
-This is a clear instance of a market where regulation is actually killing the market and not helping it.
-In contrast, the forex market in Japan is actually thriving, with volumes soaring year-on-year, even though the conditions under which brokers operate there are almost similar to what is obtainable in the US.
+The number of forex brokers in that country dwindled from more than 40 brokerages in 2010, to just 3 in 2019.
+Though this number has expanded to 7 as at 2020, this is still a far cry from what the market used to be.

 But as you head to the Level B and Level C jurisdictions, regulators of the forex markets have been able to find the right balance between consumer protection, and ensuring that the market continues to have the opportunity to expand.